Dev-Dami/go-chat/README.md

-# Real-Time Chat App With Go and HTMX
+# Real-Time Chat App in Go

 Welcome to the Real-Time Chat App!
 This simple application allows users to communicate with each other in real time.